 Animals and ethics statement

-All studies were approved by the Institutional Animal Care and Use Committees at each instituation ( of X, ???
-U of M, U Cincy, UAB) and were conducted according to federal and institutional regulations.
-Animals were visually inspected, weighed and determined to be free of abnormalities and illness upon receipt and at study initiation.
+All studies were approved by the Institutional Animal Care and Use Committees at each institution (St. Louis University School of Medicine, University of Cincinnati, and TSRL, Inc.) and were conducted according to federal and institutional regulations.
+Animals were visually inspected, weighed, and determined to be free of abnormalities and illness upon receipt and at study initiation.
 Animals were group housed, or individually as required, in wire-bottom cages rested on a plastic pan, with sufficient bedding to cover the wire mesh, or in solid cages with Pure-o’Cel® bedding.
 Nestlets and/or cardboard Bio-tunnels were provided for enrichment.

 Pharmacokinetics and Biodistribution

-The pharmacokinetics and biodistribution of C16-Tyr-CDV was determined following IV or oral administration of 14C-C16-Tyr-CDV in fasted male CFW mice (Charles River Laboratoreis), with 14C-CDV as a control.
+The pharmacokinetics and biodistribution of C16-Tyr-CDV was determined following IV or oral administration of 14C-C16-Tyr-CDV in fasted male CFW mice (Charles River Laboratories), with 14C-CDV as a control.
 Dosing formulations for intravenous (IV) administration were prepared by dissolving unlabeled compound in 1% labrasol in 0.9% sodium chloride.
 The oral formulation was prepared by suspending unlabeled compound in 0.5% CMC.
 A sufficient volume of 14C-labeled compound dissolved in DMSO was added to each formulation resulting in a final concentration of 0.084 mg/ml Cidofovir, 0.2 mg/ml C16-Tyr-CDV, and 1.0 mg/ml C16-Tyr-CDV.
 Each formulation also had a specific activity of 10.0 µCi/ml and 10% DMSO content.
 Individual doses were calculated based on fasted body weights obtained on the day of dosing.
 IV doses were administered at a dose volume of 5.0 ml/kg and the oral dose at 10.0 ml/kg.
 Whole blood samples (50-150 µl per collection) were collected by tail vein nick from isoflurane-anesthetized animals in the 72-hour Cohorts at 1, 2, 4, 8, 24, 48, 72 hours post-dose using EDTA coated microcapillary tubes, which were then deposited into pre-weighed 20 ml scintillation vials.
 The vials were transferred to a -20°C freezer for storage until processing and analysis.
 At the terminal time points (8, 24 and 72 hours post-dose), spleen, kidney, liver, lung, skin, salivary glands, brain and small intestine (approximately 10 cm starting from the duodenum) were excised immediately following blood collection, rinsed with 0.9% sodium chloride, blotted dry, deposited into pre-weighed scintillation vials, and frozen at -20°C for further analysis.